A Weekend in Canterbury & Whitstable – Tips from a Local

 The Westgate Gardens

-In the summer the Westgate Gardens are filled with colourful flowers and are the best place to relax watching the punts float by in the shadow of the Westgate Tower – the largest surviving medieval gateway in the UK.
+In the summer the Westgate Gardens are filled with colourful flowers and are the best place to relax watching the punts float by in the shadow of the Westgate Towers – the largest surviving medieval gateway in the UK.
 You can go up the tower for a great viewpoint over the city, also inside is a museum and escape rooms.

 westgate towers on a weekend in Canterbury and Whitstable